 A curb cut is an opening in the curb created to allow a driveway to enter from the street.
 The locations of curb cuts can influence traffic flow, and therefore must be designed to promote safe and efficient travel on the public right-of-way and to preserve the capacity of the roadway.
-All property owners must obtain a Curb Cut Permit before constructing a driveway (even if the roadway does not have a concrete curb).
+All property owners must obtain a Curb Cut and Sidewalk Permit before constructing a driveway (even if the roadway does not have a concrete curb).
 Below are City of Lincoln guidelines and requirements to assist with the Curb Cut Permit application process.

 Summary of Requirements